A domain wall in twisted M-theory: Conclusion and open questions

 We can summarize the operator algebras on M2, M5, and the new KK monopole in the twisted M-theory on $\bR_t\times\bC_z\times\bC_w\times\bC_{\E_1}\times\text{TN}_K$ in the following table.

 There is a notable difference between the last example and the first two examples.
 Although the first two examples have an algebra of operators constructed solely from the first-type operators, in other words, local operators in the Q-cohomology, the algebra of operators of the last example involves the second-type operators, in other words, ${\bf{Q}}-$descendant operators.
-This difference stems from the fact that we can only find a nontrivial algebraic structure in the derived setting in the complex dimension $d\geq2$, which enables us to avoid Hartog's theorem about holomorphic functions.

 On the other hand, there is a similarity shared by all three examples: the effective codimension of the elements of algebras is one.
-Let us explain more about what we meant by the effective codimension.
+Let us explain more about what we mean by the effective codimension.
 First, in 1d TQM we easily see that the codimension of a local operator is 1.
 Second, in 2d VOA, when one computes the mode algebra, one extracts a mode from a current operator by using $S^1$ residue integral.
 The codimension of the associated $S^1$ in 2d spacetime is 1.
 Lastly, for higher VOA, when we derive the mode algebra on the domain wall, we used $S^3$ contour to extract elements of the algebra.
 The non-commutative structure comes from the codimension-1 property of $S^3$ in 4d spacetime.

 Let us now list some open questions that we hope to answer in the future. \begin{itemize} \item What would be the canonical Koszul-dual pair interaction between the 5d gauge theory and 4d holomorphic field theory at the level of modes?
 Can we derive a deformed version of the commutation relation \eqref{keycommutation} by imposing the BRST invariance of a certain set of Feynman diagrams, like \cite{Costello:2017fbo}?
 It is not clear to us how to define a local interaction between a ghost and a second-type operator.
 Once it is identified, the computation will be as straightforward as that of \cite{Costello:2017fbo,Oh:2020hph}. \item Can we identify a supersymmetric or at least stable configuration of the combined system of domain wall, line, and surface defects? \cite{Gaiotto:2020dsq,Oh:2021wes} studied the network of M2 and M5 branes and identified the relevant fusion algebra using free field realization of the M2 and M5 brane algebras and Feynman diagram computation in 5d Chern-Simons theory.
 Incorporating the domain wall defect in this line of analysis seems to be a very natural direction to pursue. \item{} In \cite{Li:2020rij}, Li and Yamazaki gave a complete answer for algebras acting on BPS partition functions that count D6-D2-D0 bound states on toric Calabi-Yau 3-folds.
 We wonder if there is a connection between the algebra associated to our 5d/4d/5d system and a potential BPS partition function that counts M2 branes wrapping associative 3-cycles in the $G_2$ manifold. \end{itemize}